farmera/sare_grant/study_results_drones.md

 ![](img/SARE_GRID.png)
 ###### Figure 2.
 Treatment schedule applied during the 2017 sugarcane season.

 Sugarcane growth was monitored at 6, 21, 36, 100, 147, and 208 days following N treatment.
-At 216 days following treatment,
+At 216 days the experimental
-the experimental plots were harvested to provide estimates of agricultural yield.
+plots were harvested to provide estimates of agricultural yield.
 The yield was measured following manual harvesting and weighing by means of load cells.

 We performed drone flights over the study area during the 2017 growth season.
 The study area was flown and captured over two separate flights (for power consumption reasons) where each flight overlapped in the center of the field.
 Calibration